 When you think of the Upper Peninsula, the first few thoughts most likely aren’t about UP food or restaurants.
-The collection of small cities (that actually adds up to ⅓ of the population of the state of Michigan!), is better known for Lake Superior, the untouched wilderness, and small-town folks bundled up for winter nine months of the year.
+The collection of small cities is better known for Lake Superior, the untouched wilderness, and small-town folks bundled up for winter nine months of the year.

 But, believe it or not, there are some must-try restaurants and bars in the Northern Upper Peninsula.
 Here are the places to check out on your next road trip, going from east to west.

 Let’s kick this “best of the Upper Peninsula restaurant tour” off with the ever-popular Ambassador.
 It seems as if it’s always busy, and when you get a chance to eat their pizza and drink a fishbowl, you’ll understand why!

 The ambiance is dark and moody with an old-school vibe and murals covering the walls.
 If you’re seated in the back, you will have views of Lake Superior and the Portage Lake Lift Bridge.